neildotexe/Ei-Study/Readme.md

 # Ei.Study Assignment Submission

-This repository contains the assignment submission for the EI.Study placement process.
+This repository contains the assignment submission for the Ei.Study placement process.

 ## Student Information